Juan Díaz Porlier: Guerrilla warfare

 As a result of this action, Porlier was promoted to brigadier and his second-in-command, Amor, to captain.

 The following May, General Mahy, interim chief of the 6th Army Corps, decided to incorporate Porlier's troops, which had now increased in number, as a division of the Army of Asturias.
 This army, also comprising Blake's and La Romana's divisions, was commanded by La Romana.

-The new division, named División Franca o Volante de Cantabria (Free or Flying Division of Cantabria), comprised three Infantry regiments—those of Cantabria, Laredo and Castilla—, as well as the Cantabrian Batallion of Riflemen and the Hussar Regiment of Cantabria.
+The new division, named División Franca o Volante de Cantabria (Free or Flying Division of Cantabria), comprised three Infantry regiments—those of Cantabria, Laredo and Castilla—, as well as the Cantabrian Battalion of Riflemen and the Hussar Regiment of Cantabria.

 In February 1811, the Regency acknowledged his rank as Infantry brigadier and appointed him commander-in-chief of the Vanguard of the 7th Army, as well as officially acknowledging his division.

 Battle of San Marcial (31 August 1813)

 For his actions at the San Marcial, Porlier, commanding the 5th Division of the 4th Army, was promoted to field marshal.
 Crossing over into France, his troops saw action there until the beginning of December, when they returned to Spain and Porlier's division was garrisoned at Bilbao for the rest of the war.